lisawray/groupie/README.md

     }
 }
 ```
-If you're converting existing ViewHolders, you can leave them as they are by making an `Item<MyViewHolder>` where `MyViewHolder` extends Groupie's `ViewHolder`.
+If you're converting existing ViewHolders, you can leave them as they are by making an `Item<MyViewHolder>` where `MyViewHolder` extends Groupie's `ViewHolder` (and change the imports to `com.xwray.groupie.Item` and `com.xwray.groupie.ViewHolder`).

 ### Item with data binding: